-The final amended revenue budget was \$876,623 greater than the original budget.
-The final amended expenditure budget was \$2,603,900 greater than the original budget.
-Actual results were more unfavorable than expected and the ending fund balance was less than anticipated final amended budget amounts by \$170,224.
-The unfavorable results were primarily due to (1) ESSER III revenue built into the 2022 budget which will not be realized until 2023 based on the timing of grant awards, and (2) the end of the District's partnership with KEYS Grace Academy during the year after the District sold the Edison building to the Academy, ending their contractual lease relationship.
+The final amended revenue budget was \$1,155,283 greater than the original budget.
+The final amended expenditure budget was \$1,873,976 greater than the original budget.
+Actual results were more unfavorable than expected and the ending fund balance was less than anticipated final amended budget amounts by \$1,248,241.
+The unfavorable results were primarily due to one-time MPSERS retirement expenditures not budgeted as part of the District costs for year and expected federal and interdistrict revenue not recognized during the year.